 Naming carboxylic acids and their derivatives

-including esters, amides, acyl chlorides and acid anhydrides
+Find out how to name carboxylic acids, esters, amides, acyl chlorides and acid anhydrides.

 Why are carboxylic acids acidic?